By Zahir Ebrahim | Project Humanbeingsfirst.org

 Here, in the philosophical sense, it is arguably immaterial what specifically Imam Hussein believed, but only that his principled acts, driven by the courage of his convictions, is illustrative of the Kantian categorical imperative of moral existence.
 That is Imam Hussein's attraction to many thinking peoples, as the unsurpassed exemplar of having the courage of one's convictions.

 It is this idea that inspires many to stand their ground against all odds even when they may not be Muslim, or even religious.
 Hindus are as inspired by Imam Hussein's categorical imperative for instance – when they do not even believe in the religion of Islam.
-So clearly the specific religious beliefs of Imam Hussein has no significance for them.
-This is why, as the poet said, let people be awakened and informed when all nations will say Hussein is ours!
+So, clearly, the specific religious beliefs of Imam Hussein has no significance for them.
+Only his actions, his “naizat”, and his deliberate and premeditated supreme sacrifice born of the courage of his personal convictions against a tyrannical government of his time.
+That is the fount of inspiration for all who proclaim human rights, human dignity, and for those who are forced to live in bondage and under the jack boots of one Nazi or another.
+It is also the fount for recognizing hypocrites who send others to their death in the name of liberty and justice.
+And for recognizing murderers who kill innocent civilians in mass numbers under the sound of trumpet and in the name of freedom and justice.
+This is why, as the poet famously said in his couplet in Urdu, translated: let people be awakened and informed, and all nations will proclaim Hussein is ours!

 The rank and file mind is of course least bothered with principles and philosophies, or perhaps fairer to say, is not as attracted to the underlying principles as to the act itself.
 Such a mindless public, by ignoring the principles underlying the Imam's acts, despoil the Imam's sacrifice.
 It was indeed the only raison d'être of the Imam's “qayaam” all the way to his supreme sacrifice at Karbala.
 The Imam did not then, nor surely now, want tears of sympathy.
 The Imam did not call people watching him depart at each stage of his “qayaam”, to shed tears for him or his family in lieu of their accompanying him.
-He called them to join him solely as a shared categorical imperative which he tried to educate them as their duty, as the moral exemplar of Islam.
-Imam Sadiq's statement quoted earlier, translated into English: Every day is Ashura, Every place is Karbala, reinforces this point that the Imam's acts is a timeless general principle; a categorical imperative against tyranny.
+He called them to join him solely as a shared categorical imperative which he tried to educate them as their duty and obligation far surpassing Haj.
+The statement narrated from the sixth Imam of the Ahlul Bayt who lived to see the transition of Islam's distorted pulpit from one tyrannical dynasty to another, Imam Jaffer as Sadiq, quoted earlier, translated into English: Every day is Ashura, Every place is Karbala, reinforces this point that Imam Hussein's acts and behavior during his “naizat” is a timeless general principle; a categorical imperative against tyranny where the tyrant shall always lose in the end, but this will be at a cost, the cost of taking on the sea of troubles to end them!

 It also appears to me that it was indeed the Islamic Revolution in Iran that brought this distinction out on the surface in our own era --- but not from the lips of Qom trained ullema who have become professional pulpit occupiers worldwide, earning their livelihood in the name of the miseries of Ahlul Bayt.
 The “Gum-e-Hussein” the turbans have preached for centuries, and continue to rehearse today, is the public's variety.
 For it is the public that pays for their keep.